Miro Alternatives

 By Subrupt EditorialPublished Reviewed

-Miro became the default whiteboard during the 2020-2022 remote work boom.
-The product spread through Sales, Product, and Engineering teams who needed shared canvases for retros, brainstorming, customer journey maps, and architecture diagrams.
-The challenge with Miro at organization scale is twofold: boards with hundreds of objects load slowly, and per-user pricing at $8 per user across a 200-person org runs $1,600 per month for a tool not everyone uses every day.
+Miro became the default whiteboard during the 2020-2022 remote work boom and spread through Sales, Product, and Engineering teams who needed a shared canvas for retros, customer journey maps, and architecture diagrams.
+The product is fast on small boards and slow on dense ones; the friction most paying teams hit is not capability, it is per-user pricing that punishes you at the point where adoption has succeeded.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.